 Weekly Gem #169 A heavenly gate to hell

 Location: This ‘hidden gem’ is located just east of 1955 E Broadway, in Missoula, MT (see the Clue Me!
-Map ).
+Map).
 This peaceful, maybe even heavenly scene, bears the name Hell Gate.
 Perhaps hard to imagine now, all early inhabitants and passersby concurred.
 Native Americans called this area "I-sul" or "Im-i-sul-e," referring to something chilling or ominous or foreboding.
 The first Europeans through this area (being French) called it "La Porte de l’Enfer" (the Gate of Hell).
 And with the settling by English speakers, "Hell Gate" stuck.

 "How could this be?" you might ask.
 Well, it all comes down to horses and buffalo, with a "pinch" of geology thrown in.

 Native Americans living in and around the Missoula valley, primarily Flathead and Nez Perce, had horses, but they needed buffalo.
 They would often gather large groups of people and horses, and head east to get buffalo ... keeping in mind that they needed enough horses to return with the people and the large amounts of buffalo meat, hides, and other buffalo parts.
-In short, they had a lot of horses on these trips.
+In short, they had a lot of horses with them on these trips.

 The Blackfoot lived many miles east of here, on the plains where they had plenty of buffalo ... but they wanted more horses.
 For Blackfoot warriors who wanted to be known as daring and courageous, capturing a lot of new horses from the neighboring tribes was just the ticket.
 The large gatherings of Flathead and Nez Perce were simply too good to pass up.